dotlang/language/README.md

 1. single match: if we have only one candidate function (based on name/number of inputs), then there is a match.
 2. dynamic match: if we have a function with all types matching runtime type of variables, there is a match.
 Note that in this case, primitive types have same static and dynamic type.
 3. static match: we reserve the worst case for call which is determined at compile time: the function that matches static types.
-Note that this binding is for an explicit function call. when we assign function to a variable, the actual function to be used, is determined at compile time according to static type. so `var x = paint` where type of x is `func(Circle, Color)` will find a paint function body with matching input. you cannot have x of type `func(Shape, Color)` and assign a value to it and expect it to do dynamic dispatch when called at runtime.
-There is a work-around which involves assigning a lambda to the variable which calls the function by name and passes inputs. in that case, invocation will include a dynamic dispatch.
+Note that this binding is for an explicit function call. when we assign function to a variable, the actual function to be used, is determined at runtime with dynamic dispatch. so `var x = paint` where type of x is `func(Circle, Color)` will find a paint function body with matching input. you can have x of type `func(Shape, Color)` and assign a value to it and expect it to do dynamic dispatch when called at runtime.
 So if we have this:
 `func paint(o: Square, c: SolidColor)`
 `type Shape := (name: string)`